 Bangkok Airport Taxi

 The most popular form of transport from Suvarnabhumi Airport to Bangkok is public taxis.
 They depart from outside gates 4 and 7 on the 1st floor of the passenger terminal.
 The airport taxis have meters and the fare depends on the distance traveled.
-There is a 50-baht surcharge added to the fare and the passenger must pay the tollway fares.
+There is a 50-baht surcharge added to the fare and the passenger must pay the tollway fees which are currently 75 baht.
 If you take a taxi from Suvarnabhumi Airport to Bangkok only use the official taxi rank and ignore offers from unofficial touts in the terminal who will try to overcharge you